tompearce/Hello-World/README.md

 # Hello-World
-Herae are a few of the changes I have made
+Here are a few of the changes I have made